MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/mobilebroadband/mobile-plans-account-management.md

 - Launch a web browser and open a defined web page.
 - Launch the Mobile Plans app and open the mobile operator web portal.

  Once you have decided on one of these options, please request a COSA database update to implement the right behavior.
-For more info, please see [Planning your desktop COSA/APN database submission](planning-your-desktop-cosa-apn-database-submission.md).
+For more info, please see [Planning your desktop COSA database submission](planning-your-desktop-cosa-database-submission.md).

 The following settings apply for the above options: